openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 - The current interface that extends these interfaces must have method ``m`` declared with an override-compatible signature (see :ref:`Override-Compatible Signatures`); or
-- all these methods refer to the same implementation, and this default implementation is the current class method.
+- All these methods refer to the same implementation, and this default implementation is the current class method.

-Otherwise a :index:`compile-time error` occurs.
+Otherwise, a :index:`compile-time error` occurs.

 .. code-block:: typescript
    :linenos: